-Your pain will be assessed at rest and during activities of daily living to find out how much pain relief you have obtained following the injection.
+Your pain will be assessed at rest and during activities of daily living such as walking to find out how much pain relief you have obtained following the injection.

 When will I be able to go home from hospital after my injections?